 If mycoplasma contamination occurs, it is recommended to discard the cells to prevent other cells from contamination.
 If a mycoplasma positive result is detected, the same batch of cells should be discarded.
 Also, consider MycoGenie MycoPlasma Elimination Kit (Cat.
 No. MORV0012) as an excellent choice to remove mycoplasma from cell culture.

 4. How to avoid false positives?

-5. How many kinds of mycoplasma can be detected by MycoGenie Mycoplasma Detector?
+5. How many mycoplasma species can be detected by MycoGenie Rapid Mycoplasma Detection Kit?

-There are 28 kinds of mycoplasma that can be detected accurately by MycoGenie Mycoplasma
+There are 28 species of mycoplasma that can be detected accurately by MycoGenie Mycoplasma Detector:

 M. fermentans* M. hyorhinis*